-How To Auto Logout Inactive Users After A Period Of Time In Linux - OSTechNix
+How To Auto Logout Inactive Users After A Period Of Time In Linux

 $ unset TMOUT

-If you want to prevent the user to change this settings, follow second method instead.
+If you want to prevent the user from changing the settings, follow second method instead.

 Method 2: